-If you’re planning a slumber party, you’ll want to make sure to have some sleepover games planned!
+If you’re planning a slumber party, you’ll want to make sure to have some great sleepover games planned!
 A few, fun indoor games will make the event more fun for the kids and easier on you.

 Whether you’ve got boys or girls, time flies around so quickly, and you’ll soon be hearing “Mom, can I have a sleepover?” for the first time.
 As a parent, it’s our duty to ensure that our child’s sleepovers (or slumber parties) are the ones that they’ll never forget!

 However, if you’ve got 3-8 children running around your home, entertaining them all can get very expensive.
-With this in mind, here’s a list of five engaging sleepover party games that the kids are going to love, as so will your bank account.
+With this in mind, here’s a list of five engaging pajama party games that the kids are going to love, as so will your bank account.

 Sleepover Games